mpn01/mpn01/README.md

 You won't find very ambitious projects there.
 Just my small projects that I made for fun.

-- I'm currently working on Discord BOT 🤖 that sends you infromation about your CS:GO items prices and in the meantime I'm working on my library 📚 project.
+- I'm currently working on Python 🐍 Discord BOT 🤖 that sends you infromation about your CS:GO items prices and in the meantime I'm working on my library 📚 project written in PHP 🐘.
 - My code isn't the greatest 💀 so any pull requests are welcome!
 - My tech stack 🛠: